SwankyLynx/vhost-manager-osx/README.markdown

 A little script to quickly add virtual hosts to your local Apache configuration for development purposes on Mac OS X.

-Given a name like "example.dev" and a path to the files for the site root directory, it will make the site appear at http://example.dev.
+Given a name like "example.local" and a path to the files for the site root directory, it will make the site appear at http://example.local.

-Currently it have been tested on Apache 2.4.23 and Mac OS Sierra.
+Currently it has been tested on Apache 2.4.23 in Mac OS Sierra.
+It is also reported to work on Apache 2.4.28 in Mac OS El Capitan.

 ## Installation